Our research and clinical trials

 - A new way of giving radiotherapy with the standard way

-Phase 3 trials usually involve many more patients than Phase 1 or 2.
+Phase III trials usually involve many more patients than Phase I or II.
 This is because differences in success rates may be small.
 So, the trial needs many patients to be able to show the difference.

 One example could be that 6 out of 100 more people (6%) get a remission with a new treatment compared to standard treatment.
 If there were 50 people in the new treatment group and 50 people in the standard treatment group, there may be 3 more people in remission in the new treatment group.
 The 2 groups would not look that different.
 But if the researchers gave each treatment to 5,000 people, there could be 300 more remissions in the new treatment group.

-Sometimes phase 3 trials involve thousands of patients in many different hospitals and even different countries.
-Most phase 3 trials are randomised.
+Sometimes Phase III trials involve thousands of patients in many different hospitals and even different countries.
+Most Phase III trials are randomised.
 This means the researchers put the people taking part into treatment groups at random.

 In addition to the Asia Pacific, we play a major role in clinical trial research internationally, working with researchers in the United Kingdom, Europe and North America.

 How you can help

 One of our greatest challenges is lack of Government funding.
 Your support is vital in funding our research and continuing clinical trials, now and into the future.
 To show your support you can donate here or learn more about getting involved here.